chrisisler/chips/README.md

 ## Roadmap
 * Provide an @example for every function.
+  * Or a top-level EXAMPLES.md which describes the API
 * Write more accessible comments.
 * Allow `filter` to provide a second function to have a piped filter, like `map`.